firebolt-db/godocs/docs/Overview/queries-overview/understand-query-performance-subresult.md

 If the `WHERE` condition is changed to add `...
 AND o_orderdate >= '1998-01-01'::Date ...`, the subresult cached by the `MaybeCache` operator cannot be used because the query plan below it has changed.
 However, the subplan below the upper `Join` remains unchanged, allowing the previously cached hash table to be reused in that `JOIN` operator.
 This eliminates the need to re-evaluate the subplan and rebuild the hash table.
 This results in more than 5x speed improvement on subsequent queries, even when each query has a different date restriction.

-# Recognizing Subresult Reuse in Query Telemetry
+## Recognizing subresult reuse in query telemetry

 Firebolt transparently leverages subresult reuse.
 If you want to see whether subresult reuse helped to speed up your query, look for `Nothing was executed` in the [EXPLAIN (ANALYZE)](../../sql_reference/commands/queries/explain.md) output.
 This shows that an operator was skipped because a higher level operator retrieved the subresult from the FireCache.
 For example, in the following `EXPLAIN (ANALYZE)` output, the `MaybeCache` operator retrieved the result from the cache, bypassing the need to run the entire query: